Elastic buildings: Calibrated district-scale simulation of occupant-flexible campus operation for hybrid work optimization: Results

-The effect of part load cooling system operation on the demands for the entire building stock are shown in Figure~\ref{fig:cooling_per_year_campus}.
+The effect of part load cooling system operation on the demands for the entire building stock is shown in Figure~\ref{fig:cooling_per_year_campus}.
 Here, the simulation results for the case with 100\% occupancy and 2020 weather are used as a baseline for comparison of all scenarios for both space cooling and electricity demand.
 These results show that for the case with no change in building operation, the electricity savings due to decreased occupancy are even smaller than the savings in space cooling due to part load operation.
 The effects of part-load operation are marginal for the case with elastic space allocation, as buildings are operated at full capacity.
-For the zone-based occupant-driven controls, on the other hand, the space cooling savings of 21--68\% observed translate to 14--58\% savings in electricity demand.
-As previously mentioned, however, the effects of part load operation are not significant enough to revert the conclusion that such a building operation could in principle lead to lower energy demand for cooling.
+For the zone-based occupant-driven controls, on the other hand, the space cooling savings compared to the centralized building operation strategy of 17--63\% observed (for WFH shares of 25--75\%) translate to 12--54\% savings in electricity demand.
+As previously mentioned, however, the effects of part load operation are not significant enough to revert the conclusion that such a building operation could, in principle, lead to lower energy demand for cooling.
+For the elastic space allocation case, since buildings are mostly operated at full occupancy, there are no effects of part load operation, and hence the reduction in space cooling and corresponding electricity demand is within the same range (40-84\% for WFH shares of 25--75\%).